core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Source authentication of Deterministic Requests is lost.

-  Instead, the server must verify that the Deterministic Request (more precisely, its handler) is side effect free.
-The distinct semantics of the CoAP request codes can help the server make that assessment.
+  Instead, the server must verify that the Deterministic Request (more precisely, its handler) is side-effect free.
+The distinct semantics of the CoAP request methods can help the server make that assessment.

   Just like for what concerns the acceptance of replayed Deterministic Requests (see above), the server can choose whether it will process a Deterministic Request on a per-resource basis.

 * The privacy of Deterministic Requests is limited.

-  An intermediary can determine that two Deterministic Requests from different clients are identical, and associate the different responses generated for them.
+  An intermediary can determine that two Deterministic Requests from different clients are identical, and thus associate the different responses generated for them.

-  If a server produces responses in reply to a Deterministic Request and that vary in size, the server can use the Padding option defined in {{sec-padding}} in order to hide when the response is changing.
+  If a server produces responses in reply to a Deterministic Request and those responses vary in size, the server can use the Padding Option defined in {{sec-padding}} in order to hide when the response is changing.

 \[ More on the verification of the Deterministic Request \]